ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    It should report that a connection has been established.
 Keep the terminal and ssh connection to this machine open.

 ## Test the connectivity
+You can test the site to site VPN connection by using SSH or by deploying the microservice interfacing {{site.data.keyword.cos_short}}.

 ### Test using ssh
 To test that the VPN connection has been successfully established, use the simulated on-premises environment as proxy to log in to the cloud-based application server.